Local costs · South Carolina

 What it costs to own a home in Edgefield County, South Carolina

-The real property-tax rate, risk-adjusted insurance, and honest closing costs for Edgefield County — with the all-in monthly cost of the area’s median-priced home and the income it takes to carry it comfortably.
+The real property-tax rate, risk-adjusted insurance, and honest closing costs for Edgefield County — with the all-in monthly cost of a county-median-priced home and the income it takes to carry it comfortably.

 The headline numbers